Last updated on May 3, 2024

 You are Self Employed

-This is indeed the most common way for independent contractors to claim tax deductions on their mileage, and it requires you to keep a comprehensive, IRS-Proof mileage log of your trips, which you then submit to the IRS to be reviewed.
+This is indeed the most common way for independent contractors to claim tax deductions on their mileage, and it requires you to keep a comprehensive, IRS-Proof mileage log of your trips, which you then submit to the IRS.
+Inaccurate mileage logs can lead to audits and the rejection of your mileage log.

 You Drive a Company Car to Work